 - YouTube – With over a billion users, and hundreds of millions of hours of video watched each day, it’s good to be the king.
-YouTube remains not only a place to upload your videos, but a destination for many seeking entertainment, instruction and everything in between.
+YouTube remains not only a place to upload your videos but a destination for many seeking entertainment, instruction and everything in between.
 Businesses can benefit from YouTube by creating a channel, and regularly uploading both short, and longer clips to YouTube related to your product or service.
-This channel, serves as a complimentary aspect (and secondary traffic channel) to your website.
+This channel serves as a complementary aspect (and secondary traffic channel) to your website.

 Honorary Mention: Vimeo

 - Vine – Born from the explosion of social networks and the demand for short, easily consumable video clips, Vine offers a vision of the future of video marketing.
 A crowded marketplace, short video clips have become the new craze in the startup/dotcom world.
 Vine allows you to create short, 6 second clips using your smartphone, which is then uploaded to the Vine network, as well as posted to your social media accounts like Twitter, and Facebook.
 These short length clips are easily watched by users skimming through their social feed, unlike traditional longer format videos.